Duotun/Learn-OpenGL/README.md

 # Learn-OpenGL
-Learning Path with OpenGL as a base of learning Vulkan later.
+Record my learning path with OpenGL as a base of learning Vulkan in the near future.

 ### References
 1. Learn OpenGL: https://learnopengl.com/